 Smita teaches three courses: Machine Learning for Biology (Fall), Deep Learning Theory and applications (spring), Advanced Topics in Machine Learning & Data Mining (Spring).
 She completed her postdoctoral training at Columbia University in the systems biology department where she focused on learning computational models of cellular signaling from single-cell mass cytometry data.
 She was trained as a computer scientist with a Ph.D. from the University of Michigan’s EECS department where her research focused on algorithms for automated synthesis and probabilistic verification of nanoscale logic circuits.
 Following her time in Michigan, Smita spent 2 years at IBM’s TJ Watson Research Center as a researcher in the systems division where she worked on automated bug finding and error correction in logic.

 DAVID VAN DIJK, ASSOCIATE RESEARCH SCIENTIST

 David completed his PhD at the University of Amsterdam (with Prof. Jaap Kaandorp and Prof. Peter Sloot) and the Weizmann Institute of Science (with Prof. Eran Segal) in Computational Biology, where he used thermodynamic and kinetic models to understand how gene regulation, at the population and single-cell level, is encoded in promoter DNA sequence.
 David is currently an Associate Research Scientist in the departments of Genetics and Computer Science at Yale University.
-His work focusses on developing new machine learning methods for big biological data, with a focus on applying spectral graph theory and deep learning on single-cell data.
+His work focuses on developing new machine learning methods, using graph signal processing and deep learning, for big biomedical data.
 David co-developed MAGIC, a single-cell data imputation method, and PHATE, a dimensionality reduction and visualization method.

 Guy Wolf, Yale Faculty collaborator